kapadia/fitsTableJS/README.md

 Usage
 -----
-Using an XMLHttpRequest, retrieve an array buffer or binary string of the binary FITS file.
+Using an XMLHttpRequest, retrieve an array buffer or binary string of the FITS file.

     var xhr = new XMLHttpRequest();
-    xhr.open('GET', "url/to/astro.png", true);
+    xhr.open('GET', "url/to/shazaam.fits", true);
     xhr.responseType = 'arraybuffer';
     xhr.onload = function(e) {
         var ft = new FitsTable(xhr.response);